JoshuaAmarasinghe/Apriori-Algorithm/README.md

-# Apriori-Algorithm

-<h2>Association Rule Mining via Apriori Algorithm in Python</h2>
+#Association Rule Mining via Apriori Algorithm in Python

 <h3>Pre-requirements :</h3>
 <p>Launch Anaconda Prompt from the Start Menu on Windows.
 Type “pip install apyori” on the